TrueGelen/qraphql_react_test/README.md

 npm i
 ```

-And then to build project in dev mod u should use (it will be placed on 8080 port)
+And then to build project in dev mod u should use (it will be placed on localhost:8080)

 ```bash
 npm run dev